thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### Ternary child expressions

-In addition to attributes, ternary expressions can be used as children for JSX tags.
+In addition to attributes, a ternary expression can be used as a child of a JSX tag.

 ```jsx
 const isHealthy = false;